ros2/rosbag2/docs/message_definition_encoding.md

 ## `ros2msg` encoding

-This encoding consists of definitions in [.msg](https://docs.ros.org/en/rolling/Concepts/About-ROS-Interfaces.html#message-description-specification) format, concatenated together in human-readable form with a delimiter.
+This encoding consists of definitions in [.msg](https://docs.ros.org/en/rolling/Concepts/Basic/About-Interfaces.html#messages) and [.srv](https://docs.ros.org/en/rolling/Concepts/Basic/About-Interfaces.html#services) format, concatenated together in human-readable form with a delimiter.

 The top-level message definition is present first, with no delimiter.
 All dependent .msg definitions are preceded by a two-line delimiter: